-Christian World Service – seventy-five years of making sure people have water, food, and justice.
+Christian World Service (CWS) – seventy-eight years of making sure people have water, food, and justice.

 Fund groups tackling poverty and injustice

 Help people build decent livelihoods in their own communities